Made September 2020/Updated October 2023

-The purpose of this post is merely to catalogue counts of daily record highs and lows (high maximums, high minimums, low minimums, low maximums) coming into the National Center for Environmental Information’s site and all related charts and graphs produced in my Excel files for data sets from the United Kingdom.
+The purpose of this post is merely to catalogue counts of daily record reports (high maximums, high minimums, low minimums, low maximums) coming into the National Center for Environmental Information’s site and all related charts and graphs produced in my Excel files for data sets from the United Kingdom.
 I am in the process of constantly updating this data verifying the 2009 Meehl et. all surface Records published in Geophysical Science that I initiated from 2000-2009.
 Each individual count could be a tied surface record or one broken by several degrees Fahrenheit.
 Here is the link to the NCEI site:

 More from NCEI: